Maintain a secondary email account, preferably on a different provider from your primary email.

 If something happens to your primary, you can use the secondary to send critical messages until

 Don't ignore the account-recovery settings on your accounts, or put bad data in there.

 Sure, you'd rather not let Google or Yahoo or Facebook know your phone number or your second email address.

 But that information can save you if their security triggers get pulled for some reason.

-you get "hey, we see a login attempt from a known-dangerous country,
+you get "hey, we see a login attempt from a new country,

 we're turning off account access until you give us the code we're SMSing to your phone or emailing to your other account".